pascallaliberte/sharpen.page/_i18n/en/_posts/2019-01-04-expensive-pair-of-boots.md

 image: 2019-01-04-expensive-pair-of-boots.jpg
 ---

 Let's say you make expensive winter boots.
 You're wondering what you'll focus on for the next two years.
 Should we diversify our product line?
 Should we change our marketing?
 Should we create a low-price entry-level boot?
-What we have right now, it it working?
+What we have right now, is it working?

 I [interviewed][purchase-interview] a friend who bought a $450 pair of winter boots.
 I wanted to find out the [_job_][jtbd-intro] for which he had _hired_ those boots, and I wanted to find out the [forces that were at play in his mind][four-forces] as he made his decision.
 Surely, there was something to this purchase.
 Who pays $450 for a pair of winter boots?